Quasiclassical solutions for static quantum black holes

-The $\delta N$-term in this expression vanishes, again by virtue of (\ref{phi2dot}), but one term now remains, containing $\delta N'$.
+The first $\delta N$-term in this expression vanishes, again by virtue of (\ref{phi2dot}), but one term now remains, containing $(\delta N/N^{(0)})'$.
 Including this term in the expanded Hamiltonian constraint, we are left with

-The expansion of $\bar{H}[N]$ contributes additional terms depending on $\phi_3$, which by construction of $H_2[N]$ from a Taylor expansion have the same coefficients as the lest two $\delta\phi_2$-terms in (\ref{Hsecond}).
+The expansion of $\bar{H}[N]$ contributes additional terms depending on $\phi_3$, which by construction of $H_2[N]$ from a Taylor expansion have the same coefficients as the last two $\delta\phi_2$-terms in (\ref{Hsecond}).
 All these terms can be combined to

 (The $U$-term should be considered second-order because it is derived from $\Delta(p_2^2)$ in (\ref{phip}).
 The function $U(x)$ is therefore of fourth order in the quasiclassical expansion.
 If moments of a semiclassical or Gaussian state are used, one order in the quasiclassical expansion corresponds to a factor of $\sqrt{\hbar}$.)
-Inserting classical solutions, from the background upon which we evaluate the perturbations, in the coefficients,
+Inserting classical solutions, from the background upon which we evaluate the perturbations, in the coefficients, we obtain

-In order to simplify this expression, we can combine it with the a non-vanishing contribution to the full $\dot{p}_2$ to linear order in $\delta\phi_2$ and $\delta N$, which will allow us to eliminate $\delta N$ from (\ref{Hsecond}).
+In order to simplify this expression, we can combine it with the a non-vanishing contribution to the full $\dot{p}_2$ to linear order in $\delta\phi_2$ and $\delta N$, which will allow us to eliminate $\delta N$ from (\ref{Hsecond2}).
 Using (\ref{phi2dot}) for the expanded solution, this linear contribution to $\dot{\phi}_2$ is given by